 The first written account of the Illinois Indians is in a Jesuit Relation (tracts by French priests describing their missionary activities) of 1640, describing the tribes in the upper Great Lakes region.
 Not much else appears in these records from about 1640-1684.
 The Jesuit St. Esprit Mission was founded on Chequamegon Bay, in present-day Wisconsin, in 1665 and sometime later the Illinois Indians appear there, trading with the French.
 Here, Father Claude Allouez learned of the great western river (Mississippi) where more of them lived.

 Father Jacques Marquette's account from 1673 provides a detailed account of the visit of the Jolliet and Marquette expedition.
 Father Marquette had estimated that the village contained about 300 cabins and perhaps as many as 8,000 people and was called "Peourea."
 The written description of his visit to this village is reinforced by the archaeological discoveries here.
 Here at the Iliniwek Village, they had four types of houses.
 A longhouse could quarter several families, from 15 to 25 people.
 There were also large round houses that held about the same number, and small, oval, single-family houses that probably held from five to eight people.
 Marquette describes their foods, social customs, ceremonies, dress, use of slaves captured in raids and other interests.

 The Illinois Indians began abandoning Iliniwek Village about 1677.
-After Robert Cavelier, Sieur de La Salle built Fort St. Louis on Starved Rock in 1682-1683 (near present-day Utica, Ill.), all of the Illinois Indians (except for the Michigamea) moved to be near the fort and Iliniwek Village was no longer occupied.
+After Robert Cavelier, Sieur de La Salle built Fort St. Louis on Starved Rock in 1682-1683 (near present-day Utica, Illinois), all of the Illinois Indians (except for the Michigamea) moved to be near the fort and Iliniwek Village was no longer occupied.
 The number of Illinois Indians continued to decline through warfare and disease.
 They ceded most of their land in Illinois by the Treaty of Edwardsville in 1818 and their final tract of land in 1832 as they were forced to move to present day Kansas.